sand-bird/menagerie/README.md

 ## Dispatcher

 The global signal handler is called Dispatcher and lives in [`system/dispatcher.gd`](game/system/dispatcher.gd).
 All the signals are defined in there, so it functions as handy library of them.

-As of Godot 4 these should be triggered with `Dispatcher.signal.emit(args)`, but some code still uses `Dispatcher.emit('signal', args)`.
+Trigger with `Dispatcher.signal.emit(args)`, or `Dispatcher.emit_signal('signal', args)` if the signal name is being computed dynamically.

 ## UI stack